 Ms. Murphy has coordinated several research studies involving both the ASQ and ASQ:SE, including data recruitment, collection, and analyses for the renorming studies of ASQ:SE-2 and ASQ-3.

 Since 2012, she has been working with researchers in the U.S. and around the world to translate and adapt ASQ and ASQ:SE in many different cultures and environments.
-Working together with the ASQ developers, several adaptations from this work have been piloted for use in U.S. populations, leading to publication of ASQ-3 in Vietnamese and Arabic.
-Simplified and Traditional Chinese translations of ASQ-3 will publish in Fall 2018.
+Working together with the ASQ developers, several adaptations from this work have been piloted for use in U.S. populations, leading to publication of ASQ-3 in Arabic, Chinese (Simplified and Traditional), and Vietnamese.

 Ms. Murphy also contributes to related ASQ materials and serves as web content editor/coordinator for the research site designed for national ASQ and ASQ:SE data collection.
 She currently serves as project coordinator for the Oregon Online Screening Project, developing and operating its research website.
 Ms. Murphy also works as part of a team providing statewide trainings to implement universal early childhood screening in Oregon using ASQ-3 and ASQ:SE.

 Brookes Publishing offers various translations of both Ages & Stages Questionnaires® (ASQ-3 and ASQ:SE-2), as well as access to plenty of resources that can help you work better with families and facilitate your own modifications and adaptations.